RenaStellin/TextToEmotionalSpeech_UG_Project/README.md

-# Text To Emotional Speech - UG Project
+# Text To Emotional Speech Project

 ## Short Intro of how I started working on this project